human-nature-lab/breadboard-website/docs/v/2.4.0/api/scripting/README.md

 ```

 ### Constructor
+If both `player` and `players` options are omitted, it will be assigned to all players in the graph.
 #### new SharedTimer(Integer duration)
 #### new SharedTimer(SharedTimerOpts opts)
 | Parameter | Type | Default | Description |